sarvex/AQUARMOURY/Wraith/README.md

 SRDI_CLEARHEADER [0x1]: The DOS Header and DOS Stub for the target DLL are completley wiped with null bytes on load (Except for e_lfanew).
 This might cause issues with stock windows APIs when supplying the base address as a psuedo HMODULE.
 ```

-Now, obviously, this wouldn't do anything for the injected payload.
+Now, this wouldn't do anything for the injected payload.
 Some possible improvements could include the integration of [Gargoyle](https://github.com/JLospinoso/gargoyle) i.e. using ROP activators to hide in non-executable memory in periodic intervals or when a memory scan is triggered due to some suspicious API calls.
 Also, the injection technique itself could be improved by using something like [AEP Injection]() i.e. To overwrite the image entry point of our sacrificial process with our payload.

-### Static Detection - `Polymorphic Encoder + Sensitive String Obfuscation`
+### Static Detection - `Polymorphic Encoder + Sensitive String Obfuscation + Dynamic API Resolving`
 To hinder Blue Teams from signaturing our loader PIC blob, I have taken the liberty to polymorphic encode the loader shellcode with [sgn](https://github.com/EgeBalci/sgn) courtesy of [Ege Balci](https://twitter.com/egeblc).

 Here's how a "stock" shellcode looks on VT: